techidaily/site-facebook/source/_posts/best-practices-for-writing-and-publishing-on-facebook-multi-lang.md

 ## How to Post on Facebook Using the Multilingual Keyboard on Your Phone

  This is always a useful workaround.
-You can always use your phone's built-in multilingual keyboard or GBoard or other[Android keyboard apps](https://www.makeuseof.com/android-apps-keyboard-themes-change-fonts/) to type out your message in different languages.
+You can always use your phone's built-in multilingual keyboard or GBoard or other [Android keyboard apps](https://www.makeuseof.com/android-apps-keyboard-themes-change-fonts/) to type out your message in different languages.
 We used this on a Samsung Galaxy device.
 Here's how to access the feature:

 1. On your desktop device, open Facebook and go to the post composer.
 2. You'll see an input panel come up—emoji, text, multilingual keyboard, and other options.